Kimplul/hid-tmff2/README.md

 ## Additional tidbits

++ Reportedly some games running under Wine/Proton won't recognize wheels without the official Thrustmaster drivers installed within the prefix.
+See [#46](https://github.com/Kimplul/hid-tmff2/issues/46#issuecomment-1199080845).

+  Note that you will still need the Linux driver, the Windows driver just installs some files needed by games to correctly recognize the Linux driver.
+The Windows driver itself does not work under Wine/Proton.

 + Until the updated `hid-tminit` is upstreamed, you might want to blacklist the kernel module `hid-thrustmaster`.
 Do this with
     ```
     echo 'blacklist hid_thrustmaster' > /etc/modprobe.d/hid_thrustmaster.con